bowmanjeffs/paprica/README.md

-###Notice - v0.21 fixes a bug in paprica_make_ref.py that was preventing the completion of paprica_build.sh
+###Notice - If you've been redirected here from genome_finder you're in the right place!

 #PAPRICA
 ###PAthway PRediction by phylogenetIC plAcement